justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/accelerators/README.md

 Stores in Liferay Commerce are comprised of an interrelated hierarchy of components: Sites, Channels, Catalogs, Products, Pages, and Widgets.
 An Accelerator quickly and easily sets up a functional store by providing a pre-configured Site Template with a hierarchy of store components, a theme, pre-set store configurations, and sample data.

-Liferay Commerce comes with Minium, a B2B site accelerator, out of the box.
+Liferay Commerce comes with Minium, a B2B site accelerator, out-of-the-box.

 To use an Accelerator: